Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Pride and Ski Festival

 Whistler Pride Festival Video

-To give you a really good idea of what to expect at the Whistler Pride Parade, check out the following video.
+Check out the following video for a really good idea of what to expect at the Whistler Pride Parade.
 It shows what the pedestrian part of the parade looked like in 2022.

 In addition to scenes of the parade, at the end of the video, there is a scene of Jimbo saying “Hi From Whistler Pride.”
 Jimbo was the headlining entertainer for the festival in 2022.

-To see a video of the parade that includes participants skiing down the hill at the beginning of the event see the WhatToDoInWhistler.ca website.
+Check out the WhatToDoInWhistler.ca website to see a video of the parade that includes participants skiing down the hill at the beginning of the event.

 Sip n’ Dip Event at Scandinave Spa

-Scandinave is a popular Whistler spa.
-It’s also a long-running sponsor of the Whistler Pride Festival.
+Scandinave is a popular Whistler spa and a long-running sponsor of the Whistler Pride Festival.

-On the evening of January 21st, 2025, the spa hosts its annual private Pride event.
+The spa hosted its annual private Pride event the evening of January 21st this year.
 It’s a relaxing event with music and alcoholic beverages.
 The spa doesn’t allow phones, and there is usually a silence policy in place during regular hours.
 That isn’t the case for the Sip n’ Dip event.

-The event takes place from 9:30 pm to 11:30 pm in 2025, with a free shuttle running from the Aava Whistler Hotel to the venue.
+The event took place from 9:30 pm to 11:30 pm in 2025, with a free shuttle running from the Aava Whistler Hotel to the venue.

 Snowball Closing Party